 The best way to see Lake Como is by boat.
 I had read this tip in numerous guide books prior to my first trip to the Italian Lakes in the fall of 2018.
 Growing up in the suburbs of Northern New Jersey, my family wasn’t really into boats.
-The one and only boating memory I had was in Florida while visiting my grandparents.
-One of their friends owned a yacht and took my entire family on a tour of the Fort Lauderdale intracoastal.
-The highlight of that trip was when my dad threw me my t-shirt and it blew away in the wind, only to be scooped up by a pelican.
+The one and only boating memory I had was from a trip to Florida while visiting my grandparents.
+Their friends owned a yacht and took my entire family on a tour of the Fort Lauderdale intracoastal.
+I recall sunbathing with my sisters on the bow and asked my dad to throw me my t-shirt.
+It got caught in the wind and blew away, and we all watched with amazement as a pelican swooped down and scooped it up in its bill.
 Needless to say, I was long overdue for some new boat memories.

 Prior to our arrival at Filario Hotel in Lezzeno, I got in touch with the concierge who booked a private boat rental for Charles and me through a local marina.
 Amazingly, you are allowed to rent a boat on Lake Como without a proper license.
 Charles and I discussed beforehand that I would be the designated captain.
-Being the excellent driver that I am, I thought how difficult could steering a boat be in the vastness of a three-mile-wide lake?
+I thought how difficult could steering a boat be in a vast three-mile-wide lake?
 I was soon to discover that it wasn’t difficult at all…

 The following morning, we gleefully awoke to an aura of calm on the lake.
 The air was cool and crisp; the water placid with gentle rolling waves and the occasional wake from a passing ferry.
 The concierge informed us that the marina had already called to confirm our rental for the day.
 After a leisurely breakfast, Charles and I were met at Filario’s private dock by Tommaso, a skipper from Lezzeno’s Airon Marine.
 He pulled up in a 17-foot fiberglass Marinello Eden 18 – our boat for the day.
 We boarded and were given a five-minute tutorial on how to power and steer the vessel.
 It took me a few turns to grasp the concept that the steering wheel makes the stern move in the opposite direction of the turn…but I eventually got there.
 We dropped Tommaso off at the marina, signed our lives away, and were free to explore the lake solo for the next four hours.

 Suddenly, the wind picked up and the lake surface went from tranquil to undulating in a matter of moments.
-Our original plan was to follow the eastern shore until it met the western shore near Domaso, but yet again we found ourselves at the mercy of the wind…this time the Breva, locally known as the sweet nightmare.
+Our original plan was to follow the eastern shore until it met the western shore near Domaso, but yet again we found ourselves at the mercy of the wind — this time the Breva, locally known as the sweet nightmare.
 At the medieval hamlet of Corenno Plinio, named for its most esteemed resident, Pliny the Younger, I steered the bow 180-degrees and aligned our starboard side with Lake Como’s western shore.
-We were now southward bound…and speeding to get away from the chop of the Breva, which had instilled a hint of anxiety in both Charles and me.
-Luckily, as we reached the center of the lake, the wind died down…along with our collective disquietude.
+We were now southward bound…and speeding to get away from the chop of the Breva, which had instilled a hint of anxiety in both of us.
+Luckily, as we reached the center of the lake, the wind died down — along with our collective disquietude.

 Further south, the Monti Lariani transformed the western shore into an expanse of verdant ripples cutting the lake at a 45-degree angle, while Monte San Primo ascended from the east to its apex at the center of the Triangolo lariano.
-There were fewer boats in this part of the lake, and so I felt less inclined to bear right while navigating.
-Across the way, I saw the picturesque town of Nesso unfurl around a Baroque steeple; I steered us on a diagonal course to get a closer look.
+Up ahead, I could see the picturesque town of Nesso unfurl around a Baroque steeple.
+I steered us on a diagonal course across the lake to get a closer look.
 Nesso is sprawling, both horizontally and vertically.
 Portions of the town cling to sheer vertical cliffs that tumble down from the SP583, the Lake Como ring road.

 While ogling the view from our boat, we drifted to the mouth of Orrido di Nesso, an ancient ravine carved out by the confluence of two mountain streams from high above Nesso that form a 650-foot waterfall.
 The mouth is marked by the Ponte della Civera, an ancient footbridge with roots to Roman times.
 The bridge spans from the portico of a stunning canary yellow villa with cherry red shutters and thick tangles of ivy, which were turning orange and red with the onset of autumn.
 This may have been the most scenic spot on all the lake.

 Our final destination before turning around and heading back to the marina – Villa Oleandra, a.k.a.
 George and Amal Clooney’s lakeside retreat in Laglio.
 George Clooney purchased the 18th-century villa from the Heinz Ketchup heirs in 2001 for a cool $13.5 million.
-From land, the 10-bedroom estate is tucked behind a stone wall and a thicket of greenery, but from our boat we could see Oleandra in all her glory…but alas no George or Amal.
+From land, the 10-bedroom estate is tucked behind a stone wall and a thicket of greenery, but from our boat we could see Oleandra in all her glory, sans George or Amal.